Exit site now

 A cost effective service

-As well as providing a much better experience for Deaf people, SignHealth’s Domestic Abuse Service provides excellent financial value.
-Other services would need to provide Deaf awareness training to workers and to find, and pay for, interpreters for each meeting with Deaf clients.
-Because we are a team of Deaf professionals, these costs are not necessary.
+As well as providing a much better experience for deaf people, SignHealth’s Domestic Abuse Service provides excellent financial value.
+Other services would need to provide deaf awareness training to workers and to find, and pay for, interpreters for each meeting with deaf clients.
+Because we are a team of deaf professionals, these costs are not necessary.

 Contact our Domestic Abuse Team